nimitagarwal26/Movie-Recommender/README.md

 # Movie-Recommender
-This is an end to end project which recommends movies based on your selection.
+This is an end-to-end project which recommends movies based on your selection.